googleapis/python-logging/samples/snippets/README.rst

     usage: snippets.py [-h] logger_name {list,write,delete} ...

-    This application demonstrates how to perform basic operations on logs and log entries with Stackdriver Logging.
+    This application demonstrates how to perform basic operations on logs and log entries with Cloud Logging.

     For more information, see the README.md under /logging and the documentation at https://cloud.google.com/logging/docs.